What are retirement interest-only (RIO) mortgages and should I get one?

 Who can get a retirement interest-only mortgage?

-Banks and building societies will assess a number of factors before offering you a retirement interest-only mortgage, incuding:
+Banks and building societies will assess a number of factors based on your personal circumstances before offering you a retirement interest-only mortgage, including:

 1. Your age: You need to be at least 50 to apply for retirement interest-only mortgages although many lenders require you to be at least 55.